 Chris’s passion is for creative and inspiring theatre sound design.
 He works closely within the devising process to explore the possibilities of sound to enhance performance and help drive narrative.
 His focus is on generating original sound and recordings as well as bringing a sense of play and experimentation to the rehearsal room.

 He also enjoys experimenting with simple electronics to build unique DIY instruments which can be recorded or used in live performance.

 Theatre work has included:

-Sound design for New Model Theatre’s ‘Happiness Ltd’ which opened at The Bike Shed Theatre, Exeter for a two week run in October 2017 and will go on to tour several UK venues in 2017.
+Sound design for New Model Theatre’s ‘Happiness Ltd’ which opened at The Bike Shed Theatre, Exeter for a two week run in October 2017 as well as performances at Salisbury Playhouse, Theatre Royal Plymouth and New Diorama Theatre, London.